RowlaxX/SpringWebSocketAOP/readme.md

     private val perp = AutoPerpetualWebSocket() // For outside context access

     @OnAvailable
-    //Called when the connection pool get from 0 to 1 fun onAvailable() {
+    //Called when the connection pool size get from 0 to 1 fun onAvailable() {
         println("Ready")
     }